-- 2.3.1 The conversion costs of the building are £3.6m, 93% of which is being sought outside the County Council. - 2.3.2 A non-repayable investment of between £250,000 £500,000 is requested from Cambridgeshire County Council (CCC) towards the costs of the project. - 2.3.3 In relation to the other funding streams being pursued: - An application to the Arts Council of England (ACE) for £1m of public funding has been made and is pending decision; loan finance options have been explored with advice from Creative United with a potential low 3.5% loan rate for a 10 year repayment of £500K and it is proposed to use £240K of Cambridgeshire Music trading reserves accumulated towards the project.
-This represents 48% of funding by the time of the ACE decision in July 2017 if the application is successful. - Discussions with corporate supporters are ongoing and applications are to be made to 40 + trusts and charities that support these kinds of activity.
-It is intended that 100% of fundraising will be completed by April 2018.
+- 2.3.1 The conversion costs of the building are £3.6m, 93% of which is being sought outside the County Council. - 2.3.2 A non-repayable investment of between £250,000-£500,000 is requested from CCC towards the costs of the project. - 2.3.3 In relation to the other funding streams being pursued, by July 2017, if the maximum investment from County Council was possible, this would secure £2.24million (62%) of investment including: - An application to the Arts Council of England (ACE) for £1m of public funding has been made and is pending decision in July.
+Our conversations with officers there are indicative of the strength of our bid and it is national and regional context that will determine the outcome.
+We know that they value significantly any investment from local government and that a local commitment will send a strong message.
+As part of the bid, some of the funds released will enable the design and planning phase to be completed. - Loan finance options have been explored with advice from Creative United with a potential low 3.5% loan rate for a 10 year repayment of £500K. - It is proposed to use £240K of Cambridgeshire Music trading reserves accumulated towards the project. - 2.3.4 We are pitching for investment from multiple business investors through meetings with group forums such as Cambridge Ahead and through individual contacts.
+Being able to indicate potential funding in place of 62% again will support these conversations as we know they wish to invest locally in appropriate projects particularly those that support skills, cultural and educational needs.
+We are asking for an investment level of £1million towards the project, which may be across multiple companies.
+Together with the above funding this is 90% of the investment required. - 2.3.5 Applications are to be made to 40 + trusts and charities that support these kinds of activity and small scale crowd funding for the remaining investment.
+It is intended that 100% of fundraising will be completed by